 office.
 If you didn’t know if a position existed, it didn’t matter how complex your risk calculations on that position could have been.
 In recent years, IT investment has shifted towards integrating what banks have rather than building the next stochastic

-differential equations into the quant library.
+differential equation into the quant library.
 BCBS 239 will further accentuate this shift.

 4. Bring Your CIO to the Board: Although there is a growing realization among banks that IT is a strategic capability and not merely an operational one, not many CIOs currently have an executive seat on the board.

-By raising the potential technology cost of business decisions to unprecedented levels, BCBS 239 will eventually force senior management to bring CIOs on the board.
+By raising the potential technology cost of business decisions, as well as the business impact of technology decisions to unprecedented levels, BCBS 239 will eventually force senior management to bring CIOs on the board.

 5. Data Driven Change Teams: Similar to Google and Facebook that refuse to make decisions without sourcing and processing the right data, both change and IT professionals need to invest in modern data science training to be able to efficiently analyze

 large amounts of complex data before requirements are defined or implemented.
 At the very least, requirements need to be validated against current or target data before large investments are made in implementation.
 That means hiring and training business analysts

 and developers who are adept at analyzing data.
 It also means investing in tools and technology to introspect existing data to generate or create the right level of metadata